Yuanionrings/Bubble/README.md

 # Bubble

-Still in development, application is not yet hosted on Heroku.
+Application is still in development, not yet hosted on Heroku.

 ## Introduction